spurin/diveintoansible-lab/README.md

 ### Configuration

-Inside the diveintoansible-lab directory is a file called .env that needs to be edited with a text editor.
+Inside the diveintoansible-lab directory is a hidden file called .env that needs to be edited with a text editor.
 Whilst this file contains a lot of information, it is only the CONFIG and ANSIBLE_HOME entries that need to be customised.

 Please use the following as references for each operating system accordingly, changing the username to match your own -